AlexPof/ur3-viz/README.md

 ## Transactional network

 This project currently aims at identifying two-parties transactions, and building the corresponding transactional network.
-In addition, since the year can often be identified in the texts, one obtains a time-varying graph.
+In addition, since the year can often be identified in the texts, one obtains potentially a time-varying graph.
+We have tested

+### Visualization using force-layouts

+This visualization approach uses a force layout, where links between nodes (corresponding to tablets with two-parties transactions) are modelled as springs and exert forces on the nodes.
-The current visualization approach gives control over the year, and dynamically updates the graph as it is changed.
+The visualization also gives control over the year, and dynamically updates the graph as it is changed.

 The most recent data visualization can be [accessed here](https://alexpof.github.io/ur3-viz/transactional_network/index.html)

+### Visualization using Poincaré embeddings

+This experimental approach to visualizing the transactional network uses Nickel & Kiela's [Poincaré Embeddings for Learning Hierarchical Representations](https://papers.nips.cc/paper/7213-poincare-embeddings-for-learning-hierarchical-representations) for representing the directed graph of transactions.

+The most recent data visualization can be [accessed here](https://alexpof.github.io/ur3-viz/transactional_network_poincare/index.html) and shows the transactional networks for the years between 2052 BC and 2049 BC.
+Unlike the previous visualization, no control over the time period is possible, as it would require to re-compute the embeddings each time.

+### Limitations

 The current limitations of this project are as follows.